Which high-performance pony cars sold best in the early-1970s?

 Best looking wasn’t always best selling

 The pony cars collectors most prize today were usually not the biggest sellers.
 For example, the 1971 Mustang Boss 351 only saw 1,800 units leave the factory.
 Even fewer Mach 1 models were produced with the 429 cubic-inch engine and other high-performance doodads.
-This is but one example of how all that money spent on squeezing big-block engines into pony cars didn’t pay off that well in sales.
+This is but one example of how all the expense of squeezing big-block engines into pony cars didn’t pay off that well in sales.

 NOTES: